 Punctual attendance is to be given by examination officers on all occasions.
 The officer is to call for the official envelope from the carrier, verify container seals are intact and compare particulars with those advised.
 Where there is doubt as to whether the hard-copy declaration has been substituted or changed between the import and examination points, the officer is to print off details of the declaration from AIS and make a comparison.
 In cases of material delay in the arrival of the vehicle, the driver's explanation is to be sought and noted.
 The container is to be examined carefully.
 Continuous official presence is to be maintained during unloading.
 The examination officer is responsible for attending to all clearance functions, including Merchants Request charges.
 Arrangements to account promptly for any underpayments of duty discovered on examination are to be made with the importer provided there is no suspicion of fraud or gross negligence.
 Underpayments may be accounted for at the import office if arrangements can be made.
-In such cases, a copy of the Post Notice presented to the importer is to be noted, attached to the hard-copy declaration and returned to the import office.
+In such cases, a copy of the Post Notice presented to the import office.